Wankel AG LCR - 407 SGti

 The Wankel AG LCR - 407 SGti is a German Wankel aircraft engine, designed and produced by Wankel AG of Kirchberg, Saxony for use in ultralight aircraft.

 Design and development

-The LCR - 407 SGti engine is a single-rotor four-stroke, 407 cc displacement, liquid-cooled, fuel injected, gasoline, Wankel engine design, with a toothed poly V belt reduction drive with a reduction ratio of 3:1.
+The LCR - 407 SGti engine is a single-rotor four-stroke, 407 cc displacement, liquid-cooled, fuel injected, petrol, Wankel engine design, with a toothed poly V belt reduction drive with a reduction ratio of 3:1.
 It employs dual electronic ignition and produces 37 hp at 6000 rpm.